jimmyatintel/edetector_go/README.md

     - Receive and process raw data from agents
     - Send data of Scan, DetectProcess, DetectNetwork, and MemoryTree to RabbitMQ
       - Calculate Risk score and level
-    - Store Collection and Explorer files in "dbUstaged" and "fileUstaged" (They will used by other microservices)
+    - Store Collection and Explorer files in "dbUstaged" and "fileUstaged" (They will be used by other microservices)
     - Store KeyImage files
     - Update YaraRule information to the Explorer